Our Heavy Metal Manifesto

 That’s the short story, and you can keep reading for the unabridged version that really drills into the two most important metals for chocolate lovers to be aware of: lead and cadmium.

-Don’t hesitate to reach out if you have any questions on what’s in here or want to share some new research you’ve found on this topic!
+Don’t hesitate to reach out if you have any questions on anything in this article or our worldview on this important topic.

 - Logan & Lauren